-In order to enhance the department's response to acts of terrorism, tactical team members, SCUBA divers, and canine handlers should be combined with CCIU personnel to create a new Homeland Security Division.
+In order to enhance the department's response to acts of terrorism, tactical team members, divers, and canine handlers should be combined with CCIU personnel for the creation of a Homeland Security Division.
 The combination of these personnel would facilitate terrorism training and coordination of operations by response personnel.

 - Listing of Products and/or Services

 - o Response to terrorist incidents

-- Criminal interdiction
+- o Criminal interdiction

 - o Support of City-State Partnerships

-The Counter-Terrorism and Criminal Interdiction Unit of the Department of State Police is funded through the general fund.
+The Counter-Terrorism Service Area is funded through the general fund.
 This service area, in conjunction with federal, state and local agencies, is responsible for responding to terrorist activity within the Commonwealth.